What are Advance Directives?

 Problems with Advance Directives

 On the other hand, very specific directives for future care may not be useful when situations change in unexpected ways.
-New medical therapies may also have become available since an advance directive was given.
-You, your family, and your healthcare provider can do a great deal to avoid these problems by discussing advance directives with each other.
+New medical therapies may also have become available since an advance directive was written.
+You, your surrogate, your family, and your healthcare provider can do a great deal to avoid these problems by discussing advance directives with each other.

 Importance of communication

-Good communication can solve many problems that can happen with advance directives.
-You and your healthcare provider should regularly share information about advance directives.
+Good communication can solve many problems that can happen when completing advance directives.
+You, your healthcare provider, and your surrogate decision-maker should regularly share information about your advance directives.

 - Situations that commonly develop with your specific illness or condition.

 - Your wishes, including who you choose as a surrogate decision-maker.